Bassem AkikiConductor, Composer

 The music is like a patchwork quilt, so skilfully sewn together by the conductor Bassem Akiki

-Bassem Akiki is a Lebanese-Polish conductor and composer who regularly performs with theatres, festivals and orchestras worldwide, such as La Monnaie, Philharmonie de Paris, Festival d'Aix-en-Provence, Polish National Opera, Warsaw, Polish National Radio Symphony Orchestra and Sinfonia Varsovia.
+Bassem Akiki is a Lebanese-Polish conductor and composer who regularly performs with theatres, festivals and orchestras worldwide, such as La Monnaie, Philharmonie de Paris, Festival d'Aix-en-Provence, Polish National Opera, Polish National Radio Symphony Orchestra and Sinfonia Varsovia.
 In 2016, he was nominated for The International Opera Award in the Young Conductor category and recently won the Polish Theatrical Music Award as Best Conductor.
-Until 2018 he held the position of Artistic Director of Opera Śląska, Bytom and since 2015 he is Artistic Director of the NFM New Year Festival in Wrocław.
+Until 2018 he held the position of Artistic Director of Opera Śląska, Bytom and since 2015 he has been Artistic Director of the NFM New Year Festival in Wrocław.
 Future engagements include the world premiere of his first opera, commissioned by La Monnaie.

 At the age of 24, Akiki made his professional conducting debut with Verdi’s La traviata at Opera Wrocławska where he was resident conductor until 2013.
 Since then he has built an extensive repertoire of titles like Mozart’s Così fan tutte, Don Giovanni, Die Zauberflöte, Offenbach’s Les contes d’Hoffmann, Puccini’s Madama Butterfly, Tosca, Turandot, Verdi’s Falstaff, Nabucco, Rigoletto, Hosokawa’s Matsukaze, Mussorgsky’s Boris Godunov, Strauss’ Die Frau ohne Schatten, Szymanowski’s Hagith, Król Roger, Prokofiev's The Fiery Angel, Adès’ Powder Her Face and Dusapin's To Be Sung among many others.
 In 2013 he made his debut at Polish National Opera, Warsaw with Verdi’s Nabucco and double bill of Tchaikovsky’s Iolanta and Bartok’s Bluebeard’s Castle.